unbxd/search-JS-library/docs/configurations/urlConfig.md

 **Scenarios**
 {: .no_toc }

-1. true - Making the flag to true enables the user to have more configs for customizing the format of their urls.
-See below eg.
+1. true - Making the flag to true enables the user to have more configs using which more customizations can be made to the format of the urls.
 2. false - Making this flag to false will follow the default format as given by the Unbxd .
 No further customizations can be made to the url .

 {: .note }
-> When `seoFriendlyUrl` is `true`, some default configurations gets applied withing seo urls config.
+> When `seoFriendlyUrl` is `true`, some default configurations gets applied within seo urls config.
 For eg : The `algo` for all configs in seo urls becomes `KEY_VALUE_REPLACER` (if not passed otherwise ) when `seoFriendlyUrl` is true .
 Refer to the default values for the behaviour after turning `seoFriendlyUrl` to true.

 ---